lord-dubious/twagent/README.md

 Given his heavy investment into XAI, Elon Musk should support AI Agentic Workflows which interact with X through selenium/puppeteer.
 Otherwise, he'd be anti-AI and threaten US digital sovereignty and national security.

-### scraping vs limited/expensive APIs
-- Agent A, B1/2, E could be done easily with V2 access, though you'd be rate-limited.
-Trends API is more unstable with conflicting information in the documentation.
-- For X's Communities' feature, you can only do one call per 15 minutes.
-That is a complete mess and scraping is likely better.

 ### my workflow prioritizes: